General information on ranking

 Methodology

-The Business Masters Rankings 2021 highlight the best graduate masters programs across the world.
-Over 500 programs were ranked in its most recent editio.
-Data was collected in early 2020, using three surveys: the QS Global Employer Survey, the QS Global Academic Survey and a survey completed by the business schools themselves.
-To be included in the Business Masters Rankings 2021, all schools must be accredited by either AACSB, AMBA, EFMD (EQUIS).
-A total of 13 criteria form the basis of five key indicators that programs were ranked on:
+The QS Business Master's Rankings highlight the best graduate masters programmes across the world.
+Data was collected using three surveys; the QS Global Employer Survey, the QS Global Academic Survey and a survey completed by the business schools themselves.
+The survey completed by schools covered quantitative indicators such as the salary of graduates, class profile and other institutional data.

 EMPLOYABILITY – 35% (30% - Finance/Business Analytics)